rixx/books.rixx.de/data/reviews/frances-gies-joseph-gies/cathedral-forge-and-waterwheel/index.md

 plan:
   date_added: 2021-10-27
 related_books:
+- book: seb-falk/the-light-ages
+  text: Another book about middle age tech, but with narrower focus, and more focused on science and astronomy.
 - book: umberto-eco/the-name-of-the-rose
   text: Eco goes into the whole church versus reason discussion quite a bit, and also
     has a good grip on technology levels at the time.